Make an Appointment: (336) 283-2510 | [email protected]

 Suzanne B. Marin, LCSW

-When ‘I’ is replaced by ‘We’ even ‘illness’ Becomes ‘Wellness’” –Malcolm X. This is my approach to therapeutic intervention.
-Healing the body, mind, and spirit will create overall ‘wellness.’
-Why is it that we make appointments to take care of our physical health, but we seem to ignore our mental health?
-Therapy doesn’t have to […]
+When ‘I’ is replaced by ‘We’ even ‘illness’ Becomes ‘Wellness’” –Malcolm X. This embodies my therapeutic approach.
+Fostering wellness involves healing the body, mind, and soul collectively.
+While we readily schedule appointments for our physical health, our mental well-being often gets overlooked.
+Therapy need not evoke fear or discomfort; rather, it should serve as a […]

 Are you ready to take the first step?